linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/BUS 35130 SPRING 2024 SOLUTION TO HOMEWORK 1.md

 $$100.36={\frac{c}{2}}\sum_{j=1}^{60}{\frac{1}{(1+{\frac{y}{2}})^{j}}}+{\frac{1}{(1+{\frac{y}{2}})^{60}}}$$
 Computation gives y = 3.49%,  very close to the constant maturity rate for the same maturity,  which was CMT=3.47%.
 We can define the swap spread in various ways,  but it is essentially the di!erence in coupon from a swap and the YTM on the Treasury.
 (Here,  this is almost the exact same as using the coupon of the treasury instead.
 This is because the bond is trading near par.)
 Thus SS = 3.21% → 3.49% = →28 basis points.
 Additionally,  the LIBOR-repo spread,  or LRS,  is 1.2456→ = 0.95%.
 In the past we typically observed a fixed rate on the swap that is larger than the treasury.
 In this case the issue was whether the excess was large enough to make up for the loss on the LRS given that the trade involves receiving repo and paying LIBOR.
 (For instance,  see Figure 8 for a feel of how the trade worked.)
 However,  in this situation a trader can make money on both ends of the deal by doing the opposite.
 Namely, (a) Go long the 30 year bond through a repo transaction.
 In cash flow terms,  pay Repo and receive the treasury coupon.
-(b) Enter into a fixed for floating swap in which I receive LIBOR and pay the fixed.
+(b) Enter into a fixed for floating swap in which I receive [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] and pay the fixed.
 The net quarterly cash flows are CF(Ti)=0.25 ↑ [Coupon → Repo(Ti→1)] + 0.25 ↑ [LIBOR(Ti→1) → Swap Rate]
 where notice that we consider an "accrued" coupon to be "paid" at quarterly frequency,  for simplicity.
 More precisely,  consider a trade of size 100 million.
 The number of T-Notes (with 100 principal) corresponding to 100 million is N = 9,  964,  191.
 Therefore,  adjusting for the size of the trade,  and assuming no hair cut,  the cash flow at time Ti
 $$\begin{array}{r c l}{{C F(T_{i})}}&{{=}}&{{0.25\times[N\times\mathrm{coupon}-100\ m i l\times\mathrm{Swap~Rate}]}}\\ {{}}&{{}}&{{+100\ m i l\times0.25\times[\mathrm{LIBOR}(T_{i-1})-\mathrm{Repo}(T_{i-1})]}}\end{array}$$
 1. Use the above cash flow equation to get that the first cash-flow realized is CF(May) ↓ 305,  774.23,  (for an annualized value of 1,  223,  096.92 if rates were to hold constant.)
 The first term in CF(Ti) above is always the same each quarter,  as neither the swap rate nor the coupon of the initial swap and T-note change over time.
 The second parenthesis is instead reset every 3 months.
-Still,  the trade would be profitable unless LIBOR dropped to where it was below the repo rate,  which is quite unlikely given the lower risk of collateralized debt.
-Thus,  the trade locks in the less stable profit,  the SS,  and profits on the stable fact that LIBOR is above repo.
+Still,  the trade would be profitable unless [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] dropped to where it was below the repo rate,  which is quite unlikely given the lower risk of collateralized debt.
+Thus,  the trade locks in the less stable profit,  the SS,  and profits on the stable fact that [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] is above repo.
 See Figure 8 for the historical relationship using 5 year swaps and 5-year coupon bonds.
 ![33_image_0.png](33_image_0.png)
 Figure 9 uses daily data to illustrate the evolution of the LRS side of the trade over the following quarters (for this solution,  the data have been updated to June 2010,  for illustrative purposes).
 The spread drops substantially—almost half—but is still well above zero.
 Combined with the locked in profit on the SS side,  the trade is still generating positive cash-flow.
 Given the data provided,  we only have one quarter of data after the position is put on,  so it would seem that we can only calculate one cash flow generated by the trade.